pippinbarr/cart253-2019/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ```
 --

-- Hopefully unsurprisingly, the lion and the snow leopard move in exactly same way because they have the same keys defined for input
+- Unsurprisingly, the lion and the snow leopard move in exactly same way because they have the same keys defined for input
-- If we wanted to separate them out we would have to include the four movement keys as further parameters in the constructor!
+- If we want to separate them we would have to include the four movement keys as parameters in the constructor!

 ---